camunda/camunda-docs-manual/content/user-guide/testing/index.md

 # Resolving Beans Without Spring/CDI

-The Mocks class can be used to make beans available inside the Expression Language without the need of any bean manager.
-Mocked beans are used especially for test purposes.
-Beside testing there is also a use case for mocked beans if it is necessary to keep the application simple.
+The `Mocks` class can be used to make beans available inside the *Expression Language* or in *Script Tasks* without the need of any bean manager.

 Register the bean inside the application:
 ```java